webofthings/ThngDroid/README.md

 ThngDroid
 =========

-Android Wrapper for the EVRYTHNG API!
+A Wrapper for the EVRYTHNG API that compiles with Dalvik to be used for your Android projects!
 This project is currently merely in a beta state!
 Don't expect extreme stability! ;-)

 # Usage in an Android projects